 Between 2020 and 2022, I collaborated with the Customs Valuation and Classification Institute at the Korea Customs Service to develop decision-support models aimed at reducing the daily workload of customs officers.
 The primary authors, Eunji Lee and Sihyeon Kim, have shown remarkable skill and dedication in conducting this research, despite being a first-year master’s student and an intern, respectively.
 I am thrilled to announce that our paper has been accepted for publication in the ACM Transactions on Intelligent Systems and Technology.
-Congratulations to the team on this significant achievement!
+Congratulations to the team on this achievement!

 Title: Explainable Product Classification for Customs